-Also known as a strata, Christmas Morning Wife Saver is rich and creamy, light and airy from the eggs, and cheesy and crispy from the corn cereal topping, almost like eating peameal bacon and french toast all at the same time.
-Putting a Chef Sous Chef spin on a 1980’s housewife secret, we passed on the traditional white bread of this dish for sourdough, swapped the ham for back bacon, added in jalapeños for flavour, skipped the “special” cereal for “real” corn cereal, and opted for an elevated duo of Canadian cheeses.
+Putting a Chef Sous Chef spin on a 1980’s housewife secret, we passed on the traditional white bread of this dish for sourdough, swapped the ham for back bacon, added in jalapeños for flavour, old cheddar for sharpness and sweetened corn cereal to complement this savoury breakfast casserole

 Christmas Morning Wife Saver

 A Christmas Morning tradition in our household, Christmas Morning Wife Saver is a Canadian classic dish with peameal bacon and melty Canadian cheese layered between bread and soaked overnight in milk and eggs.
 We slightly altered the original recipe, created by Best of Bridge, adding jalapeños for additional spice and topped the casserole with honey cereal flakes to provide a sweet crunch.

 - Prep Time: 15 minutes